Clean CSV/XLSX

 First build

 A focused first workflow is easier to test, maintain, and improve.
-Start with the recurring file pattern your team handles most often and the clean output that would make the next step easier.
+The best first workflow usually has a recurring file pattern, a cleanup step that keeps coming back, and a clean output that would make the next step easier.

 Turn one recurring export pattern into one clean import-ready file.